Dorian Holley: Debut album

 Independent Film, a self-released solo album by Holley, was released in 2008.
-Joan Anderman of The Boston Globe described the album as being a "soul-satisfying project that won't pay the bills".
-It was reported in October 2008 that Holley had been conducting workshops on the art of audition.
-He drew inspiration from his time on American Idol, as well as his experience with artists such as Stevie Wonder, Christina Aguilera, Kanye West and Queen Latifah.
-While at Berklee College of Music, he offered advice to young singers who wanted to become famous.
-"Everyone starts out dreaming, and then you get married, have a baby, buy a house and a car, and what I want to let people know is that there are so many jobs out there.
+Joan Anderman of The Boston Globe said the album is a "soul-satisfying project that won't pay the bills".
+In October 2008 it was reported that Holley had been conducting workshops on the art of audition.
+He drew inspiration from working on American Idol, as well as his experiences with artists including Stevie Wonder, Christina Aguilera, Kanye West, and Queen Latifah.
+While at Berklee College of Music in Boston, Holley gave advice to young singers who wanted to become famous, saying "Everyone starts out dreaming, and then you get married, have a baby, buy a house and a car, and what I want to let people know is that there are so many jobs out there.
 My thinking is, if you're a musician and you can make music instead of digging a ditch, make it."

 Holley's last experiences with Jackson were in 2009, when he prepared for a scheduled 50-date concert series called This Is It.
 Holley rehearsed with Jackson as a backing singer at the Staples Center in Los Angeles and was also hired as the vocal director for the ill-fated shows.
 He was present on the singer's last night of rehearsals in June 2009.
-Hours later, Jackson died after he entered into cardiac arrest at his nearby home.
-Holley sang during the group rendition of "We Are the World" at the entertainer's memorial service the subsequent month.
-He was joined by fellow This Is It backing vocalists Darryl Phinnessee, Judith Hill and Orianthi.
+Hours later, Jackson died after suffering cardiac arrest at his nearby home.
+Holley sang during the group rendition of "We Are the World" at Jackson's memorial service in July 2009.
+He was joined by fellow This Is It backing vocalists Phinnessee, Judith Hill, and Orianthi.

 In 2017 and again in 2024, Holley appeared as a featured guest at Kingvention, the annual Michael Jackson fan convention held in London and Los Angeles, respectively.

 Personal life

-Holley is married to California defense attorney Shawn Holley, who practices both civil and criminal law.
-They have three daughters: Nayanna, Sasha Imogen, and Olivia Rose.
+Holley is married to Shawn Holley, an attorney who practices both civil and criminal law in California.
+They have two daughters: Sasha Imogen and Olivia Rose.
+He also has a daughter from a previous marriage named Nayanna.
 Nayanna Holley is a singer, actress, and songwriter.
-She started traveling with her father since she was 3.
+She has traveled with her father, performing since she was three.
 The Los Angeles Times reported in 2005 that the family lived in a 2800 sqft home, which was built in 1920 and bought by Holley and his wife in 2003.
-The Standard noted in 2007 that the couple had purchased a 3500 sqft Italian Renaissance Revival home in Lafayette Square, Los Angeles.
-Writers for the publication further commented that the Holley planned to keep a home in nearby Wellington Square.
+The Standard said in 2007 that the couple had purchased a 3500 sqft Italian Renaissance Revival home in Lafayette Square, Los Angeles.
+Writers for the publication said that the Holleys would keep their nearby Wellington Square home and rent it out.